PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 This is configurable and different resolution logic can be added.

-To enable this to work, views and viewmodels must be properly located within their correct name spaces.
+For this to work, views and viewmodels must be properly located within their correct name spaces.
 Below is a screen shot of what that would look like:

 ![Viewmodel Locator Project Structure](images/viewmodellocator.png)